Abhishek-Kumbhani/bonjour-node-test/readme.md

 ### For Service Discovery of Devices ###

-Run the discover.js file to enable service discovery of devices which are bonjour enabled.
+Run the discover.js file to enable service discovery of bonjour-enabled devices.